abdkhaleel/Image-Denoiser/README.md

 ### Training Results Analysis

 The training demonstrates convergence from an initial loss of ~3688 to ~1945 over 100 epochs, indicating the network successfully learned to denoise fashion images.
-The symmetric architecture with a 32-neuron bottleneck forces the model to learn compact representations while maintaining reconstruction quality.
+The symmetric architecture with a 3[...]

 ### Performance Characteristics